 Teenagers are good really, you just have to know how to find the right one

 When my kids were small, we had some adventures on the babysitting front.
-One night I came home to find my two year old son wearing my gym pants (you can imagine what those looked like).
-Another time we came home to a bath full of water with yes, you guessed it, something rather nasty floating inside.
-We had good babysitters and not such great ones.
-Some who lasted for years and a few who lasted just one night.
+One night I came home to find my two-year-old son wearing my gym pants (you can imagine what those looked like).
+Another time we came home to a bath full of water with, yes, you guessed it, something rather nasty floating inside.
+We had both good and bad babysitters.
+Some lasted for years, and a few lasted just one night.

 First what are the practical considerations?

-First though the practical stuff.
-While there’s no minimum legal age to babysit in Canada there’s still an age that it doesn’t make sense to go below and that for me, was fourteen.
-When my children were growing up people seemed to think twelve was fine but while twelve year olds made good mother’s helpers, asking them to take full responsibility for a bunch of kids running in different directions seemed too much.
+First, though, the practical stuff.
+While there’s no minimum legal age to babysit in Canada, there’s still an age below which it doesn’t make sense to go, and that was fourteen for me.
+When my children were growing up, people seemed to think twelve was fine, but while twelve-year-olds made good mother’s helpers, asking them to take full responsibility for a bunch of kids running in different directions seemed too much.

-Secondly and even now, people ask for the babysitting course as though it’s a sort of litmus test of interest and dedication.
-Well, many years ago I used to teach the course there’s no doubt that a lot of kids go in to the day’s workshop in a good mood willing to put some effort in.
-That’s before they see the material though where so much is crammed in, I’d be surprised if they remembered a fraction of it.
-It’s a piece of paper and really, it means, well, not a lot.
-It certainly isn’t the standard many people think it is and although it has some good and useful information in it that’s worth learning, I’d hate any parent out there to think that a teenager who passes the test is somehow infallible.
-Thinking some kid is infallible leads to complacency and complacency is well, just plain dangerous.
-A teenager after all, is a teenager.
+Secondly, and even now, people ask for the babysitting course as though it’s a sort of litmus test of interest and dedication.
+Well, I used to teach the course many years ago, and there’s no doubt that a lot of kids arrive at the workshop in a good mood and ready to work hard.
+That’s before they see the material, though, where so much is crammed in that I’d be surprised if they remembered a fraction of it.
+It’s a piece of paper, and really, it means, well, not a lot.
+It certainly isn’t the standard many people think it is, and although it has some good and useful information in it that’s worth learning, I’d hate for any parent out there to think that a teenager who passes the test is somehow infallible.
+Thinking some kid is infallible leads to complacency, and complacency is, well, just plain dangerous.
+A teenager, after all, is a teenager.

 What makes a great babysitter?

-Conversely, if they immediately ask what you’re planning to pay them or what time they can put your kid in bed or whether they can have friends over, then you know your formerly hot prospect has now gone cold.
+Conversely, if they immediately ask what you’re planning to pay them, what time they can put your kid to bed, or whether they can have friends over, then you know your formerly hot prospect has now gone cold.

 Include sometime time to familiarize the teenager with your home